 Voltage and Temperature Variations

-still be some change in the resultant delays if either the temperature or supply voltage changes from these
+The data sheet specifications on delay tolerance apply at 25°C and with a 5V supply.
+The DS1020/DS1021 feature on-chip circuitry to minimize the effect of temperature changes, but there will still be some change in the resultant delays if either the temperature or supply voltage changes from these nominal values.

 Figure 19.
 Supply voltage variation.